kunalsen/cexplore/README.md

 3. In the command line navigate to the root directory of this repo

 4. Run ant

-    this will build the application
+   This will build the application

 5. Run ant TestConcept